CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/using-sdk/eth.md

 const txReceipt = await result.getReceipt();
 ```

-Sidenote: Deposits from Ethereum to Polygon happen using the **State Sync** Mechanism and this takes about 5-7 minutes.
+Sidenote: Deposits from Ethereum to Candle happen using the **State Sync** Mechanism and this takes about 5-7 minutes.
 After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
 The explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos/) explains how to track the deposit events.

 ### Burn

-**_ETH_** is deposited as **_ERC20_** token on Polygon chain.
+**_ETH_** is deposited as **_ERC20_** token on Candle chain.
 For withdrawing it follow the same process as withdrawing ERC20 tokens.

 To burn the tokens and engage the withdrawal process, please call the **Withdraw** function of the MaticWETH contract.
-Since Ether is an ERC20 token on the Polygon chain, you need to initiate the **erc20** token from the Polygon PoS client and then call **withdrawStart** method to start the burn process.
+Since Ether is an ERC20 token on the Candle chain, you need to initiate the **erc20** token from the Candle PoS client and then call **withdrawStart** method to start the burn process.

 ```jsx
 const erc20Token = posClient.erc20(<token address>);